ccat3z/stars/README.md

 * [jesseduffield/lazydocker](https://github.com/jesseduffield/lazydocker): The lazier way to manage everything docker
 * [nok/leap-motion-processing](https://github.com/nok/leap-motion-processing): Contributed library to use the Leap Motion in Processing.
 * [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim): Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for.
-* [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching): An interactive git visualization to challenge and educate!
+* [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching): An interactive git visualization and tutorial.
+Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 * [egh/ledger-autosync](https://github.com/egh/ledger-autosync): Synchronize your ledger-cli files with your bank.
 * [skygragon/leetcode-cli](https://github.com/skygragon/leetcode-cli): A cli tool to enjoy leetcode!
 * [lerna/lerna](https://github.com/lerna/lerna): :dragon: A tool for managing JavaScript projects with multiple packages.